 AIDS: Workplace Partnerships Have Impact.

-July 24, 2012—Globally, through the International Labor Organization (ILO) and the International Trade Union Confederation, unions have collaborated on HIV/AIDS.
-Partners in the global south, particularly in southern Africa, have produced a body of successful workplace interventions.
-As the world comes together, let us not forget the partnerships that work.
-Op-ed by Solidarity Center Regional Program Director for Africa, Imani Countess.
+July 24, 2012—Globally, through the International Labor Organization (ILO) and the International Trade Union Confederation, unions in the global south, particularly in southern Africa, have produced a body of successful workplace interventions around HIV/AIDS.

 Unions Speak up at AIDS 2012.